coderefinery/mma/_episodes/07-cffi.md

 - Encourages dynamic library (good)
 - You can write and prototype tests without recompiling/relinking the library (good)
 - Allows you to use the wonderfully lightweight [pytest](http://pytest.org) (no more excuses for the Fortran crowd)

----

-## Section

-Hands-on example for testing a Fortran code with Pytest and deploying the test to Travis CI